 received and space availability.

 Limited space will be made available for "other" vendors (prepared foods,

 coffee, etc.).
 Vendors will be accepted on a case-by-case basis and are subject

 to the discretion of the Standing Committee.

-New artist/craftsperson must fill out this application and submit photos of their work to
+New artist/craftspersons must fill out the application and submit their work to

 a juried process for admission to the Farmers Market.
 Please attach a photograph